spree/spree_starter/README.md

 This is a starter kit for [Spree Commerce](https://spreecommerce.org) - the open-source e-commerce platform for Rails.
 It is a great starting point for any Rails developer to quickly build an e-commerce store.

+This starter uses:

+* Spree Commerce 4.8 which includes Admin Dashboard, API and Storefront
+* Ruby 3.3 and Ruby on Rails 7.1
+* Solid Queue with Mission Control UI (access only to Spree admins) for background jobs
+* Solid Cache for excellent caching and performance

+You don't need to install any additional tools or libraries to start developing with Spree Starter.
+Everything is already set up for you.

 ## Installation

 ```bash